dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 	}
 }
 ```
 Note one subtlety: although `outline` "pushes" an element on stack, there is no corresponding pop.
 When `outline` calls itself recursively, the callee receives a copy of `stack`.
-Although the callee may append elements to this slice, modifying its underlying array and perhaps even allocating a new array, it doesn’t modify the initial elements that are visible to the caller, so when the function returns, the caller’s `stack` is as it was before the call.
+Although the callee may append elements to this slice, modifying its underlying array and perhaps even allocating a new array, it doesn't modify the initial elements that are visible to the caller, so when the function returns, the caller's `stack` is as it was before the call.

-Here’s the outline of `https://golang.org`, again edited for brevity:
+Here's the outline of `https://golang.org`, again edited for brevity:
 ```
   $ go build gopl.io/ch5/outline
   $ ./fetch https://golang.org | ./outline